ryanbmilbourne/buildpack-opencv/README.md

 ## Creating the OpenCV image

-The image is created by building OpenCV from source in a Heroku one-off shell, tarring it up, and uploading to S3.
+The image is created by building OpenCV from source in a Heroku one-off shell running in an app that has the Python buildpack installed (to support `awscli`).
+Then it is tarred up and uploaded to S3.
 The following commands are what I used:

 ```
 pip install awscli